History of aviation: 21st century

 In 2015, André Borschberg and Bertrand Piccard flew a record distance of 4481 mi from Nagoya, Japan to Honolulu, Hawaii in a solar-powered plane, Solar Impulse 2.
 The flight took nearly five days; during the nights the aircraft used its batteries and the potential energy gained during the day.

 On 14 July 2019, Frenchman Franky Zapata attracted worldwide attention when he participated at the Bastille Day military parade riding his invention, a jet-powered Flyboard Air.
 He subsequently succeeded in crossing the English Channel on his device on 4 August 2019, covering the 35-kilometre (22 mi) journey from Sangatte in northern France to St Margaret's Bay in Kent, UK, in 22 minutes, with a midpoint fueling stop included.

-24 July 2019 was the busiest day in aviation, for Flightradar24 recorded a total of over 225,000 flights that day.
+24 July 2019 was the busiest day in aviation, Flightradar24 recorded a total of over 225,000 flights that day.
 It includes helicopters, private jets, gliders, sight-seeing flights, as well as personal aircraft.
-The website has been tracking flights since 2006.

 On 10 June 2020, the Pipistrel Velis Electro became the first electric aeroplane to secure a type certificate from EASA.

-In the early 21st Century, the first fifth-generation military fighters were produced, starting with the F-22 Raptor and currently Russia, America and China have 5th gen aircraft (2019).
+In the early 21st Century, the first fifth-generation military fighters were produced, starting with the F-22 Raptor.
+As of 2019, Russia, America and China have 5th gen aircraft.

-The COVID-19 pandemic had a significant impact on the aviation industry due to the resulting travel restrictions as well as slump in demand among travelers, and may also affect the future of air travel.
-For example, the mandatory use of face masks on airplanes has become a common feature of flying since 2020.
+The COVID-19 pandemic had a significant impact on the aviation industry due to the resulting travel restrictions as well as slump in demand among travellers, and may also affect the future of air travel.
+For example, the mandatory use of face masks on planes was common when flying in 2020 and 2021.

 Mars

-On 19 April 2021, NASA successfully flew an unmanned helicopter on Mars, making it humanity's first controlled powered flight on another planet.
-The Ingenuity helicopter rose to a height of 3 meters, and hovered in a stable holding position for 30 seconds, after a vertical take-off that was filmed by its accompanying rover, Perseverance.
-On 22 April 2021, Ingenuity made a second, more complex flight, which was also observed by Perseverance.
-As a homage to all of its aerial predecessors, the Ingenuity helicopter carries with it a postage sized fragment from the wing of the 1903 Wright Flyer.
+On 19 April 2021, NASA successfully flew its diminutive unmanned helicopter Ingenuity on Mars, humanity's first controlled powered aircraft flight on another planet.
+The helicopter rose to a height of three metres and hovered in a stable holding position for 30 seconds.
+A video of the flight was made by its accompanying rover, Perseverance.

+Ingenuity, which was initially designed for five demonstration flights, flew 72 times traveling 11 miles in nearly three years.
+As a homage to all of its aerial predecessors, it carries a postage stamp sized piece of wing fabric from the 1903 Wright Flyer.